andrepist/LongitudinalBMIandCancerRisk/README.md

 Multiple imputation is performed in the script MI and post-processed in join imp file.

 #### Time to event population preparation
+To create the population for the study, you can use the script dataPrepAnalysis.
+Before doing that, you will need to define the pre and post-menopausal status, using the scripts menopause_definition and pre-postmeno, and the BMI at index, using the corresponding script.

 ### 2) Data analysis

+#### Main analysis
+The main analysis is performed in the descriptive analysis, analysis_linear and analysis_spine scripts.
+Names are representative of the content of the scripts.

+#### Sensitivity analysis
+In this folder you will find all the sensitivity analyses performed.

+For any doubt you can write and email to apistillo@idiapjgol.info or through this github.